revanth-karra/servicenow-discovery/README.md

 Note: Additional informaiton like RAM, CPU, Installed software and Running processes.

 Finally, after gathering all the information, discovery creates relationship between applications and devices.
-In the recent update, patterns are used in this process of creating relationships between these CIs because patterns contains steps that perform exploration of the CI.
+In the recent update, patterns are used in this process of gathering CIs because patterns contains steps that perform exploration of the CIs.

+# Discovery Schedules

+You can use discovery schedule to launch horizontal discovery, here horizontal discovery uses probes, sensors and patterns to scan the devices in the network to obtain the CIs.

+# Discovery Classifiers

+A classifier oders discovery which probe needs to be initiated for identification and exploration phases.
+Classifiers triggers horizontal pattern probe, rather than triggering additional probes for identification and exploration phases.